sendaifun/raycast/README.md

 # Overview

-Send AI is a Raycast extension that allows you to interact with the Solana blockchain using natural language commands.
+SendAI is a Raycast extension that allows you to interact with the Solana blockchain using natural language commands.
 Manage your wallet, trade tokens, check portfolios, and perform various DeFi operations directly from Raycast.

 # Commands